airfuse/airfuse/README.md

 ### Hi there 👋

+### Build real-time data apps in minutes
+Simply connect any data source, combine them and get fast Data APIs instantly with just a few clicks.
+No need to be a tech expert .
 <!--
 **airfuse/airfuse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.